Loudness Normalization: Part 1 – What’s The Problem?

 Maybe you already stumbled over the Loudness Meter plugin in Logic’s Audio Effects Plugin Menu under the Metering section and was wondering, “what the heck is that?”.
 I will explain, not only how it works and how to use it, but also dive into the whole topic about Loudness Normalization to provide some background information so you understand why you should have this Loudness Meter on your Output Channel Strip all the time during your mix.

 Please note that this article about “Loudness Normalization” is not about tips and tricks for your mix.
-Instead, it is about an important aspect you have to know (or at least be aware of) whenever you reach for the Bounce button in Logic or any other DAW.
+Instead, it is about an important aspect you have to know (or at least be aware of) whenever you reach for the Bounce button in Logic Pro or any other DAW.
 Maybe you’ve already heard or read about this topic and know that there are new standards, concepts, and technologies that have been implemented over the last few years regarding this new buzzword “Loudness”.
 You have to follow this topic, because regulations and implementations are still changing.
-All this could have a major affect on how your fans will “hear” your songs, your podcast, or any audio content, no matter if it is on iTunes, SoundCloud, YouTube, Spotify, or good old radio.
+All this could have a major effect on how your fans will “hear” your songs, your podcast, or any audio content, no matter if it is on iTunes, SoundCloud, YouTube, Spotify, or good old radio.

 Rules and Regulations

 Rock ’n Roll is a little bit like the Wild Wild West when it comes to audio recording.
 You glue the VU meter to the right and don’t care about distortion as long as you like how it sounds.
 If a maximum setting is 10, then you ignore that and go to 11.
 But even the record of the most rebellious punk band has to follow some rules when it is transmitted over the radio, aired on television, and even now, on internet streaming services like YouTube, Spotify, or SoundCloud.
 Anarchy stops here, and rules and regulations take over.